Introduction

 If you want to receive or send other data, e.g. a trained machine

-learning model, use @knext.input_binary
+learning model, use @knext.input_binary and @knext.output_binary.

-This decorator has an additional argument, id
+This decorator has an additional argument, id, used to identify the

 type of data going along this port connection.
 Only ports with equal

-can be connected, and it is good practice to use your domain in
+id can be connected, and it is good practice to use your domain in

-clashes with other node extensions.
+reverse to prevent id clashes with other node extensions.
 The data is

-expected to have type bytes
+expected to have type bytes.

 The port configuration determines the expected signature of the

-and execute
+configure and execute methods:

 -